STAMP-project/dspot/README.md

                                com/STAMP-project/pitest-descartes
       --descartes-version=<descartesVersion>
                              Specify the version of pit-descartes to use.
+Default value: 1.2.4 --dev-friendly         Amplifies the test cases in a way that is easy for developers to read and understand.
+                               Default value: false
-Default value: 1.2.4 --example              Run the example of DSpot and leave.
+      --example              Run the example of DSpot and leave.
       --excluded-classes=<excludedClasses>
                              Specify the full qualified name of excluded test classes.
 Each qualified name must be